 - severe itching in one spot

-While some skin rashes are caused by HCV, treatment for the infection can cause rashes, too.
-This is most common when anti-hepatitis medications are injected.
-In such cases, rashes may develop at the site as a form of irritation.
-Cold packs and hydrocortisone cream may alleviate itchiness and discomfort as the rash heals.
-If you experience rashes that are not at the injection site, this can be a sign of a rare reaction to the medication.
-Call your doctor right away.
+Cold packs and hydrocortisone cream may alleviate discomfort and itchiness as the rash heals.
+If you experience rashes that are not at the injection site, this can be a sign of a rare reaction to your medication.
+Call a doctor right away.

 - limiting sun exposure

 - applying lotion right after bathing or showering

 Skin rashes can be attributed to hepatitis C itself as well as the treatments for it.
 Sometimes a rash can develop that has nothing to do with hepatitis C. It’s difficult to self-diagnose a rash, and it’s never a good idea to do so.

 It’s important that you see a doctor as soon as you notice any unusual skin changes.
 They can determine whether an underlying condition caused the rash.
 A doctor can also create an appropriate treatment plan to clear up the rash.